-The Financial Statements of the Fund for the period from 11th February 2021 to 31st December 2021 have been prepared in accordance with the Sri Lanka Accounting Standards (LKAS & SLFRS) issued by the Institute of Chartered Accountants of Sri Lanka and the requirement of the Trust deed and Unit Trust code of the Securities and Exchange Commission of Sri Lanka.
+The Financial Statements of the Fund for the year ended 31st December 2022 have been prepared in accordance with the Sri Lanka Accounting Standards (LKAS & SLFRS) issued by the Institute of Chartered Accountants of Sri Lanka and the requirement of the Trust deed and Unit Trust code of the Securities and Exchange Commission of Sri Lanka.
 They are presented in Sri Lankan Rupees (Rs), which is also the functional currency of the Fund.